Ficool

 Daniel Carter blinked in surprise, his face stiffening.

-Can these two see through my actual strength? he thought warily, his mood instantly tense.
+Can these two see through my actual strength?
+He thought warily, his mood instantly tensing.

-Hearing this, Daniel quietly let out a sigh of relief—as if the secret he was hiding hadn't been exposed.
+Hearing this, Daniel quietly let out a sigh of relief, as if the secret he was hiding had not been exposed.

 "Huh?"
 Daniel froze, dumbfounded.
-"This… Fellow experts, I am but a mere second-rank Evolver, and my wife is still waiting for me at home.
-So if you will excuse me—"
+"This… Fellow experts, I am but a mere first rank Evolver, and my wife is still waiting for me at home.
+So if you will excuse me…"

-Before he could finish, Leo Fang's grin widened, and with a single swoop, he hoisted Daniel onto his shoulder as if he weighed nothing.
+Before he could finish, Leo Fang's grin widened.
+With a single swoop, he hoisted Daniel onto his shoulder as if he weighed nothing.

-"HELP!
+"Help!
 I'm being kidnapped!"
-Daniel helplessly, his voice ringing through the training zone.
-Inwardly, he cursed a storm.
+Daniel shouted helplessly, his voice ringing through the training zone.
+Inwardly, he cursed endlessly.

 But his cries only earned him sympathetic glances.
 The evolvers in the open training zone looked at him with pity etched across their faces.

 Everyone immediately turned a blind eye.
-The last time someone had tried to intervene and "save" a victim, they too had been dragged off to train—and returned days later, a broken man with bulging muscles and hollow eyes.
+The last time someone tried to intervene and save a victim, they too had been dragged off to train, returning days later as a broken man with bulging muscles and hollow eyes.

 Back in the private training room, Lia charged forward with a furious shout, her sword gleaming as sweat dripped down her cheeks.
-Her body was trembling, her breath ragged, and she looked as though she might collapse at any moment.
+Her body trembled, her breath ragged, and she looked as though she might collapse at any moment.

 Whoosh!